Subscribe NowAdvertisement

 By Angie Sullivan

-High Street business owners could be dealing with traffic woes during this summer tourist season as phase 1 of a more than $13-million plan to redevelop the street gets underway this summer.
+High Street business owners could be dealing with traffic woes during the peak tourist season as phase 1 of a more than $13-million plan to redevelop the street gets underway this summer.

 Elaine Coates of Black River Coffee said, “I am concerned that in-and-out businesses will have challenges.
 Our customers nip in and out, so places that serve coffee, ice cream, or quick snacks will probably see a reduction in business.
 Customers won’t want to navigate heavy traffic or wait extra time for their morning coffee.”